robjg/oddjob/README.txt

 Still To Do for 1.3.0
 ---------------------

-- Add the ability to change the log level from the UI.
-Add LogLevel TRACE and NONE to match Log4j.
+Deferred to A Later Version
+---------------------------
 - Add Parent Started State to User Guide.
 Document thread, and services.
-- Find bug with destroying JMX Client - see Stack Exceptions in TogetherTest#testClientServerLoopback.
-- Introduce a witheach job that behaves like foreach except that values are 'pushed' into it.
 - Document synthetic annotations in the Developer Guide.
 - Document conversions.
 Possibly include conversions in the Reference.

-Deferred to A Later Version
----------------------------
+- Introduce a witheach job that behaves like foreach except that values are 'pushed' into it.
+- Add the ability to change the log level from the UI.
+Add LogLevel TRACE and NONE to match Log4j.
 - Add serialisation of services.
 - Use a server side file system for choosing files on server component designer forms.